 #5 – Developments of Serious Health Issues – Substance abuse is the leading cause of accidental death and injury for teenagers.
 Teens who abuse substances during adolescence and continue their dependency into adulthood increase their risk of developing chronic diseases, which include heart diseases and severe cardiovascular issues.

-If you have a teenager who has developed an addiction to alcohol or other drugs, it’s not too late to get them the help they need that could change the direction of their life forever.
+If you have a teen who has developed an issue with alcohol and drug abuse, it’s not too late to get them the help they need that could change the direction of their life forever.
 Call (866) 308-2090 to learn how our addiction treatment facility can assist in the rehabilitation process.